IanStarnes/Barbara-And-Ian/Postlabs/Reactors Lab Report.md

 In this experiment a random assortment of seven baffles was used.
 Again, the AD model more accurately fits the measured data.

-Observations: we observed some side slip through the edges of the baffles because we did not tape the sides

 3. Compare the trends in the estimated values of N and Pe across your set of experiments.
 How did your chosen reactor modifications effect dispersion?